preactjs/preact-www/content/en/guide/v10/typescript.md

 }
 ```

-You can be defined as follows:
+You can implement a class component:

 ```tsx
 import { h, Component } from 'preact';